jaredswanson/gameclock/README.md

 # Multiplayer Game Clock

-⏱️ A React-based timer for board games.
+⏱️ A React-based timer for bcard games & board games.
 Customizable players, colors, and turn order.
-Perfect for chess, Go, or any turn-based game!
+Perfect for chess, Uno, Go, or any turn-based game!

 ## Features